-- Retention in the JPW major is based on the following performance standards in two "critical content" courses: JPW 208/Introduction to Journalism (C) and JPW 250/Writing for Interactive Media (C). - Students in good academic standing, newly matriculated and first-term students without a GPA who wish to transfer into Journalism and Professional Writing from another program within the College, or to add JPW as a second major, are invited to submit a Change of Major form by the deadlines stated on the academic calendar.
-If JPW does not have capacity for all applicants, the applications will be considered competitively. - Graduation requirements: all JPW and correlate courses (C-).
+- Retention in the JPW major is based on the following performance standards in one "critical content" course: JPW 208/Introduction to Journalism (C). - Students in good academic standing, newly matriculated and first-term students without a GPA who wish to transfer into Journalism and Professional Writing from another program within the College, or to add JPW as a second major, are invited to submit a Change of Major form by the deadlines stated on the academic calendar.
+If JPW does not have capacity for all applicants, the applications will be considered competitively. - Graduation requirements: minimum grade of C- in all JPW courses.